OptimalScale/LMFlow/README.md

 ### Online Service
-> Welcome to visit our [web service](https://lmflow.com/).
+Welcome to visit our [web service](https://lmflow.com/).
 We deploy LLaMA-7B-tuned model online for preview.
 Due to the high website traffic, sometimes the website may fail to respond.
-You can also deploy the chatbot referto `Local Deploy`.
+You can also deploy the chatbot following `Local Deploy`.

 ### Colab chatbot (shell)
 <p align="center" width="100%">